Inference on Optimal Policy Values and Other Irregular Functionals via Softmax Smoothing: Inference on the Value of the Optimal Treatment Policy

-\begin{rmk} We briefly spend some time parsing the density assumption in the context of work by \citet{luedtke2016statistical}.
+\begin{rmk} We now parse the density assumption in the context of work by \citet{luedtke2016statistical}.
 First, suppose we were able to exactly take $\beta_n = \Theta\left(n^{\frac{1}{2(1 + \delta)}}\right)$.
-Then, we would need a rate of $\|\wh{Q}_n - Q^\ast\|_{L^2(P_W)} = o_\P\left(n^{-\frac{1}{4}\frac{2 + \delta}{1 + \delta}}\right)$, which is precisely the rate obtained by the estimator in \citet{luedtke2016statistical}.
+Then, we would need a regression estimation rate of $\|\wh{Q}_n - Q^\ast\|_{L^2(P_W)} = o_\P\left(n^{-\frac{1}{4}\frac{2 + \delta}{1 + \delta}}\right)$, which exhibits the same sample size dependence as noted in Theorem 8 of \citet{luedtke2016statistical}.
 We consider several different density assumptions on $\tau^\ast$ below. \begin{enumerate} \item \textit{(Bounded Density)} The case $\delta = 1$ corresponds to the density of the sub-optimality gaps $\Delta_i$ being bounded near, but not at zero.
 In this case, the learner must estimate the Q-functions at a $o_\P(n^{-3/8})$ rate in the $L^2(P_W)$ norm.
 This departs from the traditional $o_\P(n^{-1/4})$ rates required on nuisance estimates when the score is twice differentiable and has bounded Hessian.
 It is still slower than the super-parametric rate of $o_\P(n^{-1/2})$ that would be required from non-orthogonal scores. \item \textit{(Unbounded Density near Zero)} When $\delta = 1/2$, the density of the gaps approaches infinity near zero.
 In this case, we need a rate of $o_\P(n^{-5/12})$ for regression estimates, which is naturally faster than what was required in the setting of a bounded density. \item \textit{(Quadratic Density near Zero)} As a final example, when $\delta = 2$, the density of $\tau^\ast(X)$ puts very little mass near the origin.
 Because of this, a learner can get away with slower $o_\P(n^{-1/3})$, which is slower than the case of bounded density.
 More generally, as $\delta \rightarrow \infty$, the closer we get to being able to assume $o_\P(n^{-1/4})$ estimation rates on the regression. \end{enumerate}